bain-cs110/bain-cs110.github.io/pages/syllabus.md

 ### Deliberate Extension Policy

-The _deliberate extension policy_ applies ONLY to **Exercises** and is meant to accommodate students who may have a particular week during the quarter where they are unable to complete the assigned Exercise on-time.
+The _deliberate extension policy_ applies ONLY to **Homeworks** and is meant to accommodate students who may have a particular week during the quarter where they are unable to complete the assigned Exercise on-time.
 Students may apply (using a Google Form included at the bottom of each assignment) and receive a waiver of the late penalty on assignments:

 * Students **must** request the extension via the form at least 24 hours in advance of the Exercise deadline.
 * Students **may not** request extensions on consecutive assignments.